2013–14 New York Rangers season

 The 2013–14 New York Rangers season was the franchise's 87th season of play and their 88th season overall.
-It was the Rangers' first season in the newly created Metropolitan Division, which was created during the NHL's realignment in the 2013 offseason.
+It was the Rangers' first season in the newly created Metropolitan Division, which was created during the NHL's realignment in the 2013 off-season.
 The Rangers won 25 road games in the regular season, setting a franchise record.
-The Rangers returned to the Stanley Cup Finals for the first time since their championship in the 1993–94 season, losing in five games to the Los Angeles Kings.
+The Rangers returned to the Stanley Cup Final for the first time since their championship in the 1993–94 season, losing in five games to the Los Angeles Kings.

 Off-season

 The Rangers first order of business for the 2013–14 season was to find a new head coach after letting John Tortorella go on May 29, 2013.
 The Rangers hired recently fired Canucks coach Alain Vigneault on June 21.
 Coincidentally, Tortorella would be hired as the new Canucks coach only days after Vigneault was hired by the Rangers.
 The Rangers finished their coaching staff on August 6 by hiring Scott Arniel as an associate coach, along with former players Ulf Samuelsson and Daniel Lacroix as assistant coaches.